project-chip/connectedhomeip/docs/testing/unit_testing.md

     }
     ```

-- If you want to force a fatal failure use `FAIL()`, which will record a fatal failure and exit the current fuction.
+- If you want to force a fatal failure use `FAIL()`, which will record a fatal failure and exit the current function.
 This is similar to using `ASSERT_TRUE(false)`.
 If you want to force a non-fatal failure use `ADD_FAILURE()`, which will record a non-fatal failure and continue executing the current function.
 This is similar to using `EXPECT_TRUE(false)`.

 - `ASSERT_*` and `FAIL` will only work in functions with void return type, since they generate a `return;` statement.
     If you must use these in a non-void function, instead use `EXPECT_*` or `ADD_FAILURE` and then check `HasFailure()` afterward and return if needed.